singram/openzipkin-demo/README.md

 # openzipkin-demo
-Experiments with the open zipkin framework
+Experiments with the open zipkin framework & pinpoint.

+## Goals
+- Explore opensource trace offerings applicable to micro services
+- Develop framework service the combines both internal and external services and apply both openzipkin and pinpoint to it.

 ## Clone project